djaus2/Soft-ata/README.md

       ... or if it has to do as 2 methods.
 Uses ```grove_Display->CursorWriteStringAvailable()``` method to check..
       - **Hint:** I'm using the OLED display in [Grove Beginner Kit for Arduino](https://wiki.seeedstudio.com/Grove-Beginner-Kit-For-Arduino/) connected to Pico without removing it as it's I2C
      _Just need to have kit powered and not using I2C._
-    **AND with the connecting Grove cable, DISCONNECT the RED power wire** to avoid power clases between the devices.
+    **AND with the connecting Grove cable, DISCONNECT the RED power wire** to avoid power clashes between the devices.
     - Note also added Home method to Display API. _Return text to start of line._

 <hr/>